Taking a break from alcohol may be a New Year’s resolution some people plan to make.

 But does a short-term breakup with alcohol really have any measurable health benefits?

 “One of the first things to ask yourself is, ‘why?’
-What is it about your current relationship with alcohol that would make you want to do this?”
-Luke said.
+What is it about your current relationship with alcohol that would make you want to do this?” she said.
 “You need to take an honest assessment of how much you’re drinking now.”

 Have a contingency plan

-While it is beneficial for your health and well-being to take a break from alcohol, Luke warns about the need to have a contingency plan if a few days or a week into the month you fail to follow through.
+While it is beneficial for your health and well-being to take a break from alcohol, Jennifer warns about the need to have a contingency plan if a few days or a week into the month you fail to follow through.

 Finding alternatives to drinking alcohol